There are snakes in Hawaii, but snakes are not native to Hawaii just like in New Zealand.

-Hawaii being a tropical island is warm through most of the year, with rains and rare storms making visits from November to March and once in a while in June.
+Hawaii being a tropical island is warm through most of the year, with rains and rare storms making visits from November to March.

 You might also be interested in Hawaii Animals

-What Kind Of Snakes Are Found In Hawaii?
+Snakes Found In Hawaii

-The Brahminy Blind Snake
+1. The Brahminy Blind Snake

-This blackish, 6-inch long snake is also known as the Flowerpot Snake and The Island Blind Snake.
+This blackish, 6-inch-long snake is also known as the Flowerpot Snake and The Island Blind Snake.
 Although it looks like an overgrown earthworm, it feeds on termites and ants.

-The Brahminy Blind Snake is not native to Hawaii and it has only made its way to its new home all the way from the Philippines (records suggest it to be in 1930).
+The Brahminy Blind snake is not native to Hawaii and it has only made its way to its new home all the way from the Philippines (records suggest it to be in 1930).

-Local authorities have stated that there have been several boa constrictor sightings in Hawaii in the past decade.
+Local authorities have stated that there have been several Boa constrictor sightings in Hawaii in the past decade.
 These fellas can grow almost up to 9 feet!

-They have jaws that can stretch well enough to swallow large prays.
+They have jaws that can stretch well enough to swallow large prey.
 It’s definitely a significant enough threat to the Hawaiian ecosystem.

-The Ball Python can grow up to six feet in length, and they mostly prey on small mammals and birds.
+The Ball python can grow up to six feet in length, and they mostly prey on small mammals and birds.
 These snakes almost have a regal appearance with their diamond-shaped head and the stunning brown-gold patterns on the scales.

 Yes, they are non-venomous and docile in nature.
 It has resulted in them being taken in as pets, especially in the USA.
 Harmless to humans but not to the Hawaiian ecosystem.

-The Corn Snake can grow into approx. 6 feet.
+The Corn snake can grow up to approximately 6 feet.
 While these guys are non-venomous and pose no threat to humans, they still pose a considerable threat to small mammals, birds and other native critters.

-The Garter Snake is actually more commonly found in the United States.
+The Garter snake is actually more commonly found in the United States.
 While the same can’t be said about its presence in Hawaii, there has been more than one sighting.
 These snakes are anything but docile and if provoked they will take a generous bite.

 And like all the other snakes found in Hawaii, these slithery friends will also feed on small creatures – causing an immediate threat to the balance of the ecosphere of Hawaii.

-Brown Tree Snake
+6. Brown Tree Snake

 This quirky fellow is mainly native to the islands nestled in the Indian and Pacific Oceans.
-But through vessels and cargo ships, they managed to make their way to the distant islands of Hawaii.
+But through vessels and cargo ships, they managed to make their way to the islands of Hawaii.

 These snakes can eat up to 70% of their body weight per day.
 Their diet will include small critters and birds, but this does not mean they are less threatening to humans (in other words, they are bad news!).

-Yellow-Bellied Sea Snake
+7. Yellow-Bellied Sea Snake

 These Yellow-Bellied Snakes are poisonous and have proven to be rather disastrous for the native species of Hawaii.
-The good news is they are aquatic species and rarely found near the Hawaiian shores.
+The good news is they are aquatic species and rarely found near Hawaiian shores.

-How Do Invasive Snakes Affect The Ecosystem in Hawaii?
+How Do Invasive Snakes Affect The Ecosystem In Hawaii?

-Is It Legal To Own a Snake in Hawaii?
+Is It Legal To Own A Snake In Hawaii?

 It is in fact illegal to own a pet snake in Hawaii – It’s because snakes are natural predators that can easily be a threat to the fragile environmental balance in Hawaii.